codearryaas/swift-rank/.docs/user-guide/creating-templates.md

 ### Step 1: Access the Template Editor

-Navigate to **Schema Engine → Add New**
+Navigate to **Swift Rank → Add New**

-You'll see the familiar WordPress editor with additional Schema Engine panels on the right.
+You'll see the familiar WordPress editor with additional Swift Rank panels on the right.

 ### Step 2: Name Your Template